top of page

 SECTION II FLORAL ART (Open)

-40 “Portrait of Spring” An arrangement incorporating a picture frame, open staging.
+40 “Spring has sprung” An arrangement in a basket, open staging.

 24” wide, height unlimited.
 Accessories allowed.

-41 "Green with Envy” An arrangement of foliage and natural plant materials to be staged
+41 "Spring Greens” An arrangement of foliage and natural plant materials to be staged

 in a niche 24” wide, 36” high.
 Accessories allowed.

-42 “Lemon Sorbet” A petite exhibit in an eggcup, not exceeding 8” overall.
+42 “Tiny Treasures” A petite exhibit, not exceeding 8” overall.
 Accessories allowed.

 SECTION III PHOTOGRAPHY (Open)